 The general journal (GJ) and general ledger (GL) are the two most important records in accounting.
 All transactions in a business are recorded in the GJ and summarized in the GL.
 Without these two books, it’s almost impossible to have an organized accounting system.

-We recommend using this template if you don’t need to keep detailed records of transactions.
+I recommend using this template if you don’t need to keep detailed records of transactions.
 It will enable you to keep tabs on all accounts related to your business.
-If you don’t have accounting knowledge, you’ll have a hard time using this template.
-You must let someone with accounting experience use this sheet for tracking your accounts.
+If you don’t have accounting knowledge, you’ll have a hard time using this template, so ask someone with accounting experience to use this sheet for tracking your accounts.

 Instructions on how to manipulate the template are included in the Excel file.
 Download it, and read the instructions carefully.